LyonyaZhozhikov/Abstract-Structural-Insights-of-SOPH-script/README.md

 After running the script, your `total_mutations.txt` file will contain the following lines:
 ###### Mutation: A_873_Trp Total: 201.01
 ###### Mutation: A_877_Val Total: 205.04

+## 2. ESM fold API for multiple mutagenesis

+This script takes a whole protein sequence as input, prompts the user to enter a position in the sequence to be analyzed, cuts the sequence to a 400 amino acid long protein with the specified position in the middle, and sends the resulting subsequence using a curl API command.

+The script can be run in two modes: `normal` and `mutagenesis`.
+In normal mode, the script behaves exactly as described.
+In mutagenesis mode, the script additionally prompts the user to enter a substituted amino acid after the position to analyze, and sends two API requests: one with the original cut sequence and another with the substituted amino acid.

+### Usage

+1. To use this script, you need to have `Python` installed on your computer.
+2. Open a `terminal` or command prompt and navigate to the directory where you saved the script.
+3. Run the script by typing `python3 esmfoldapi.py`.
+4. The script will prompt you to enter the mode `(normal or mut)`, protein name, and amino acid sequence.
+5. After entering this information, it will prompt you to enter a position in the sequence to analyze.
+If in mutagenesis mode, it will also prompt you to enter a substituted amino acid.
+6. The script will then cut the sequence to a 400 amino acid long protein with the specified position in the middle, create a folder named with the current date and time, execute a curl command with the original or mutated subsequence (depending on mode), and save the output to a file named with the protein name, position, timestamp, and mode inside the created folder.

+### Notes

+Not sensitive to positions +- 200 aa from N and C terminal of the protein sequences.

+ESM fold have limit of max 400 aa long sequences.